shalebark/anime-face-detector/README.md

-# THIS IS A FORK OF THIS:
+# THIS IS A FORK OF THIS REPOSITORY:

 https://github.com/qhgz2013/anime-face-detector.git